The startup, which automates the insurance industry with AI, raised capital with the HSC Capital fund.

-Thus, in order to solve this problem, LISA Insurtech developed a platform with Artificial Intelligence (AI) that allows the management of the claim in an automated way, managing to deliver a response to the client in minutes instead of months: “The client notifies that he had a claim and sends evidence, for example, photographs or police documents, then LISA Insurtech receives the background and analyzes them and compensates in two minutes, it does not need to ask for more information from the affected parties.
-To do this, we have an AI model trained to evaluate the damage”, the entrepreneur explains.
+Thus, in order to solve this problem, LISA Insurtech developed a platform with Artificial Intelligence (AI) that allows the management of the claim in an automated way, delivering a response to the client in minutes instead of months: “The client notifies he had a claim and sends evidence, for example, photographs or police documents, then LISA Insurtech receives the background and analyzes them and compensates in two minutes, it does not need to ask for more information from the affected parties.
+To do this, we have an AI model trained to evaluate the damage, “, the entrepreneur explains.

 Focus on the United States and new product

-In this context, in November 2021, the startup began moving its headquarter to the United States -specifically to Columbus, Ohio- which they are seeking to reinforce with the new financing.
+In this context, in November 2021, the startup began moving its headquarters to the United States -specifically to Columbus, Ohio- which they seek to reinforce with the new financing.

-We want to open this country, we are putting together the team staff, we are in the first conversations with clients.
-It is a more mature market, covering ten times Latam; it is estimated that there are 5,200 insurance companies and 200 million people who have voluntary insurance”, says Bustamante, who says that they aim to have at least five clients in the North American country by the end of 2022.
-In addition to the United States, the platform is currently used by multinationals in Chile, Peru, Colombia, Spain and Mexico, in different verticals: the settlement of claims related to home, automobile accidents, and life and health products.
+We want to open this country; we are putting together the team staff; we are in the first conversations with clients.
+It is a more mature market, covering ten times Latam.
+We estimate that there are 5,200 insurance companies and 200 million people who have voluntary insurance”, says Volpi, who says that they aim to have at least five clients in the North American country by the end of 2022.
+In addition to the United States, multinationals in Chile, Peru, Colombia, Spain and Mexico currently use the platform, in different verticals: the settlement of claims related to home, automobile accidents, and life and health products.

-In addition to these new plans, the Chilean company has just been crowned one of the 12 winners of the Zurich Innovation Championship, an innovation contest for startups that received more than 2,600 applicants.
-Bustamante says that the selected ventures will be part of an acceleration process that will last three months, in which they will receive mentoring from Zurich executives and experts and access to business use cases.
+Besides these new plans, the Chilean company has just been selected as one of the 12 winners of the Zurich Innovation Championship, an innovation contest for startups that received over 2,600 applicants.
+Volpi says that the selected ventures will be part of an acceleration process that will last three months, in which they will receive mentoring from Zurich executives and experts and access to business use cases.